lusaxweb/vuesax/docs/components/tooltip.md

 ## Position

-You can change the position in which the tooltip will appear with the property `position`.
+You can change the position at which the tooltip appears with the property `position`.

 <vuecode md>
 <div slot="demo">